New Coke

-New Coke was the unofficial name of a reformulation of the soft drink Coca-Cola, introduced by The Coca-Cola Company in April 1985.
-It was renamed Coke II in 1990 and discontinued in July 2002.
+New Coke was the unofficial name of a reformulation of the soft drink Coca-Cola, introduced by the Coca-Cola Company in April 1985.
+It was renamed Coke II in 1990 and was discontinued in July 2002.

 By 1985, Coca-Cola had been losing market share to diet soft drinks and non-cola beverages for several years.
-Blind taste tests suggested that consumers preferred the sweeter taste of the competing product Pepsi, and so the Coca-Cola recipe was reformulated.
+Blind taste tests suggested that consumers preferred the sweeter taste of Pepsi-Cola, Coca-Cola's main competitor, so the Coca-Cola recipe was reformulated.
 The American public reacted negatively, and New Coke was considered a major failure.

-The company reintroduced the original Coke formula within three months, rebranded "Coca-Cola Classic", resulting in a significant sales boost.
-This led to speculation that the New Coke formula was a ploy to stimulate sales of the original Coca-Cola, which the company has denied.
-The story of New Coke remains influential as a cautionary tale against tampering with an established successful brand.
+Within three months, the Coca-Cola Company reintroduced the original formula, rebranding it "Coca-Cola Classic", resulting in a significant sales boost.
+This led to speculation by some that the New Coke formula had been just a ploy to stimulate sales of the original Coca-Cola, which the company has always vehemently denied.
+The story of New Coke remains influential as a cautionary tale against tampering with an established and successful brand.

 Background

 After World War II, Coca-Cola held 60 percent of the market share for cola.
-By 1983, it had declined to under 24 percent, largely because of competition from Pepsi.
-Pepsi had begun to outsell Coke in supermarkets; Coke maintained its lead only through venues such as soda vending machines and fast food restaurants.
+By 1983, it had declined to under 24 percent, largely because of competition from Pepsi-Cola.
+Pepsi had begun to outsell Coke in supermarkets; Coke maintained its lead only through venues such as soda vending machines and fast food restaurants, especially McDonald's.

-Market analysts believed baby boomers were more likely to purchase diet drinks as they aged and remained health- and weight-conscious.
+Market analysts believed baby boomers were more likely to purchase diet drinks as they aged and became health- and weight-conscious.
 Growth in the full-calorie segment would come from younger drinkers, who at that time favored Pepsi by increasing margins.
-Meanwhile, the overall market for colas steadily declined in the early 1980s, as consumers increasingly purchased diet and non-cola soft drinks, many of which sold by Coca-Cola; this further eroded Coca-Cola's market share.
+Meanwhile, the overall market for colas steadily declined in the early 1980s, as consumers increasingly purchased diet and non-cola soft drinks, many of which were sold by Coca-Cola.
+This further eroded Coca-Cola's market share.
 When Roberto Goizueta became Coca-Cola CEO in 1980, he told employees there would be no "sacred cows" in how the company did business, including how it formulated its drinks.